iterative/dvc.org/static/docs/use-cases/data-registry.md

 (the same way we do with code).
 This is what we call a **data registry**, which can work as data management _middleware_ between ML projects and cloud storage.

+> Note that a single dedicated repository is just one possible pattern to create
+> data registries with DVC.

 Advantages of using a DVC **data registry** project:

 - Data as code: Improve _lifecycle management_ with versioning of simple